antonfirsov/docs/2018/09-Sep/ef-core-2-2-preview2/ef-core-2-2-preview2.md

 The preview we are releasing today, although limited in many ways, is no longer a prototype, but the actual code we plan on keeping working on and eventually shipping.
 Our hope is that by releasing it early in development, we will enable many developers to play with it and provide more valuable feedback.
-Our ability to obtain this feedback and use it to iterate over the design will be critical in getting to a high quality release.

 Here are some of the known limitations we are working on overcoming for Preview 3 and RTM.